 The other big problem with Indian exports is that they are heavily dependent on imports.
 As commerce minister Anand Sharma admitted to “45% of exports have imported contents.
 I don’t think weak rupee has any impact on positive export results.”

-The Economic Times had quoted Anup Pujari, director general of foreign trade(DGFT) on this subject a few months back.
+In fact The Economic Times had quoted Anup Pujari, director general of foreign trade(DGFT) on this subject a few months back.
 As he said “It is a myth that the depreciation of the rupee necessarily results in massive gains for Indian exporters.
 India’s top five exports — petroleum products, gems and jewellery, organic chemicals, vehicles and machinery — are so much import-dependent that the currency fluctuation in favour of exporters gets neutralised.
 In other words, exporters spend more in importing raw materials, which in turn erodes their profitability.”

 Also, the moment the rupee falls against the dollar, the foreign buyers try to renegotiate earlier deals, Pujari had said.
 “As most exporters give in to the pressure and split the benefits, the advantages of a weak rupee disappear.”